frontenddogma/web-development-glossary/manuscript/v.md

 Value
 : The representation of some entity that can be manipulated by a program.
 The members of a type are the values of that type.
 In declarative (high-level) languages, values have to be referentially transparent.&nbsp;[†](#w-value)

+Value-Driven Design
+: A systems engineering strategy based on microeconomics which enables multidisciplinary design optimization.
+The terms “value-driven design” and “value-centric design” are used interchangeably.
+The essence of these strategies is that design choices are made to maximize system value rather than to meet performance requirements.
+VDD is similar to the value-driven approach of agile software development, where a project’s stakeholders prioritize their high-level needs (or system features) based on the perceived business value each would deliver.&nbsp;[†](#w-vdd)

 Variable
 : A storage address (identified by a memory address) paired with an associated symbolic name, which contains some known or unknown quantity of information referred to as a value.
 The variable name is the usual way to reference the stored value, in addition to referring to the variable itself, depending on the context.
 This separation of name and content allows the name to be used independently of the exact information it represents.
 The identifier in computer source code can be bound to a value during runtime, and the value of the variable may thus change during the course of program execution.&nbsp;[†](#w-variable)
 : → Custom property